Ecclesiastes 2:14

 - Darby Bible

-The wise man's eyes are in his head; but the fool walketh in darkness: and I myself perceived also that one event happeneth to them all.
+The eyes of a wise man are in his head: the fool walketh in darkness: and I learned that they were to die both alike.

 The wise man's eyes are in his head, and the fool walks in darkness--and yet I perceived that one event happens to them all.